 General duty to mitigate damages.
-Absent a provision in the lease to the contrary, when the lessee has breached the lease and abandoned the property or has been evicted by the lessor, the lessor should not be permitted to let the property remain vacant and still recover the rent as it accrues if the damages could be mitigated by reletting the property to a suitable tenant.
+Absent a provision in the lease to the contrary, when the lessee has breached the lease and abandoned the property or has been evicted by the lessor because of the lessee's failure to perform his lease obligations, the lessor should not be permitted to let the property remain vacant and still recover the rent as it accrues.
 Instead, the lessor should be required to make a reasonable effort to mitigate the damages by reletting the property.

-To achieve this objective the basic measure of the lessor's damages should be made the loss of the bargain represented by the lease-i.e., the amount by which the remaining rentals provided in the lease exceeds the amount of rental loss that the lessee proves could have been or could be reasonably availed.
-In other words, the lessor should be entitled to recover the unpaid future rents less such amount as the lessee proves could have been obtained by reletting the property to a tenant reasonably acceptable to the lessor.
+To achieve this objective the basic measure of the lessor's damages should be made the loss of the bargain represented by the lease--i.e., the amount by which the remaining unaccrued rentals provided in the lease exceeds the amount of rental loss that the lessee proves could have been or could be reasonably avoided.
+In other words, the lessor should be entitled to recover the unpaid future rents less such amount as the lessee proves could be or could have been obtained by reletting the property to a tenant reasonably acceptable to the lessor.
 This burden of proof rule is similar to the one applied in actions for breach of employment contracts.
 See Erler v.
 Five Points Motors, 249 A.C.A.
 644, 57 Cal.
 Rptr.
 516 (1967).
 The recommended measure of damages is essentially the same as that now provided in Civil Code Section 3308, but the measure of damages provided by that section applies only when the lease so specifies and the section is silent as to burden of proof.

 In addition, the lessor should be entitled to recover any other damages necessary to compensate him for all the detriment caused by the lessee's breach or which in the ordinary course of things would be likely to result therefrom.
-This is the rule applicable in contract cases under Civil Code Section 33CO and would permit the lessor to recover his expenses in retaking possession of the property, making repairs that the lessee was obligated to make, and in reletting the property.
+This is the rule applicable in contract cases under Civil Code Section 3300 and would permit the lessor to recover, for example, his expenses in retaking possession of the property, making repairs that the lessee was obligated to make, and in reletting the property.

 The requirement of existing law that the lessor notify the lessee before reletting the property to mitigate the damages should be eliminated.
-This requirement has discouraged lessors from attempting to mitigate damages and serves no useful purpose in view of the recommended requirement that the lessor be required to relet the proper y to mittigate damages in any case where he seeks to recover damages for loss of future rent from the lesses.
+This requirement has discouraged lessors from attempting to mitigate damages and serves no useful purpose in view of the recommended requirement that the lessor be required to relet the property to mitigate damages in any case where he seeks to recover damages from the lessee for the loss of future rents.

 Lease provisions relieving lessor of burden of mitigating damages.
-The parties should be permitted to include provisions in the lease that will guarantee to the lessor that the lessee will remain obligated to pay the rent provided in the lease for the entire term of the lease if the lease also includes a provision giving the lessee the right to assign the lease or to sublet the property to any person reasonably acceptable as a tenant to the lessor.
+The parties should be permitted to include provisions in the lease that will guarantee to the lessor that the lessee will remain obligated to pay the rent provided in the lease for the entire term of the lease if the lease also includes a provision giving the lessee the right to assign the lease or to sublet the property.
 If the lease contains such provisions, the lessor would be permitted to collect the rent as it accrues so long as he does not terminate the lessee's right to possession of the property.
 These lease provisions would allow the lessor to guard against the loss of the rentals provided in the lease and at the same time would allow the lessee to protect his interests by obtaining a new tenant.